 As Sci-Hub has grown, it has come to play a larger and larger role in scholarly communications overall.
 At this time its presence can be felt in the background of every major strategic situation publishers face.
 The post Sci-Hub Moves to the Center of the Ecosystem appeared first on The Scholarly Kitchen.

 We're taking the last week of summer off.
 To hold you over, a brief book review, some rare concert footage and some musings on memory and storytelling.
 The post The End of Summer and Musings on Nostalgia in an Age of Abundance appeared first on The Scholarly Kitchen.

-A brief history of numbers.
-The post The Origins of Numbers appeared first on The Scholarly Kitchen.
+A look at bioluminescent creatures of the deep.
+The post Underwater Fireworks via Bioluminescence appeared first on The Scholarly Kitchen.

 Revisiting Kent Anderson's 2016 post on the ever-increasing costs of digital publishing.
 The post Revisiting: Why Technology Will Not Get Cheaper appeared first on The Scholarly Kitchen.